 Click here for HSC and Ambler Locations and Hours.

-Most testing is done at low cost or is fee assessed.
+Most testing is done at low cost based on your ability to pay.
 Insurance may be needed to provide some testing.
 This is rare and usually relates to testing for herpes or hepatitis.

 Planned Parenthood Federation of America: Sexually Transmitted Infections

 Women should schedule their appointment when not menstruating.
 Men should not urinate for several hours before their testing.